 Called to be peacemakers

-Jesus called His followers to be "peacemakers," inviting them into a transformative role that reflects God's nature.
-Believers are not only passive recipients of grace, but also active participants in God's redemptive work.
+Jesus calls his followers to be "peacemakers," inviting them into a transformative role that reflects God's nature.
+Believers are not only passive recipients of grace but also active participants in God's redemptive work.
+This engagement manifests itself in several ways:

 The Son's Reward

+The promise to "be called the Son of God" signifies the importance of identity transformation.
+This status is not earned by oneself, but is given to believers through grace.
 As a child of God, the peacemaker reflects the character of the Father, who is described as the "God of peace" (Romans 16:20).
-This identity motivates believers to embody peace in their interactions and to advocate for justice and reconciliation in a broken world.
+This identity prompts believers to embody peace in their interactions and advocate for justice and reconciliation in a broken world.

 conclusion